relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/chat_data_sources/microsoft_office_365_teams_chat_via_collect.md

 We strongly recommend registering a separate Azure Application for each Data Source.

-Note: Due to MS Export API throttling, you should try to avoid running parallel Teams connections from the same Azure Application.
+Try to avoid running parallel Teams connections from the same Azure Application as Microsoft will throttle calls causing collection jobs to fail.

-{: .info }
+{: .warn }

 To register your app: